digitalmoksha/motion-markdown-it/README.md

   quotes: '“”‘’',

   # Highlighter function.
 Should return escaped HTML,
-  # or nil if the source string is not changed and should be escaped externaly.
+  # or nil if the source string is not changed and should be escaped externally.
   highlight: lambda {|str, lang| return nil}
 })
 ```